GitUnni/stock-market-trend-prediction-system/README.md

 # MarketAux API key — used in news.py for fetching Indian & Global market news (daily refresh)
 MARKETAUX_API_KEY=your_key

-# Gmail credentials — used in routes/auth.py for sending verification/notification emails
+# Resend API key — used in routes/auth.py for sending verification/notification emails
-sender_email=your_gmail
-sender_password=your_key
+SENDER_EMAIL=your_domain
+RESEND_API_KEY=your_key

 # Secret key — used in auth.py for JWT token signing and session security
 SECRET_KEY=your_key

+# Neon Postgres key — used in database.py as primary database
+DATABASE_URL=your_key

 # Upstash Redis REST URL — used in routes/auth.py for distributed verification/reset code storage
 UPSTASH_REDIS_REST_URL=your_upstash_redis_rest_url

-# Upstash Redis REST token — used in routes/auth.py to authenticate REST calls to Upstash
+# Upstash Redis REST token — used in routes/auth.py and routes/predict.py
 UPSTASH_REDIS_REST_TOKEN=your_upstash_redis_rest_token

 # Verification/reset code TTL (in seconds) — optional; default is 600 (10 minutes)